eclipse-che/blog/_posts/2020-04-02-import-a-project-from-your-laptop-to-an-eclipse-che-workspace.md

 ---
 layout: post
-title: Work on my laptop’s project from a remote Eclipse Che workspace.
+title: Import a project from your laptop to an Eclipse Che workspace.
 author: Florent Benoit
 description: >-
   Here is the use-case: I have a project on my laptop that I am working on by